PiMaker/MonikAI/README.md

 ## Bug reporting

+**NOTE:** The project is currently unmaintained, I won't stop you creating an issue, but keep in mind that it will probably not be answered.

 If you find a bug or want to request a feature, create an Issue right here on GitHub so I can see it!
 (Click *View on Github* at the top of the page to get to the Issue tracker!)

 ## Code

 Take a look at the GitHub page for MonikAI to see the code.
-MonikAI is written in C#, I'll just assume that you already know how to contribute code to GitHub if you are reading this :) - If not, you can always ask on our [Discord Server](http://discord.monik.ai)!
+MonikAI is written in C#, I'll just assume that you already know how to contribute code to GitHub if you are reading this :)

 > Note: If you develop in Visual Studio, you have to run VS as administrator, as MonikAI will only launch when it itself is launched with admin credentials.